Challenge Wanaka 2018

 I picked myself up from that chair in the transition tent where I was sitting alone and went out onto the run course.

-The second loop I was more in finishing mode, enjoying the scenery and chatting with the lovely volunteers.
+During the second loop, I was more in finishing mode, enjoying the scenery and chatting with the lovely volunteers.

-From midway in the bike I knew that I was at least 30min behind my finishing goal time so it was a case of take your time and make the best of it.
+From midway on the bike, I knew that I was at least 30min behind my finishing goal time so it was a case of taking my time and making the best of it.

-I ended up finishing in 13:46 which is about 55 minutes slower than last year but still had a blast.
+I ended up finishing at 13:46 which is about 55 minutes slower than last year but still had a blast.

-Thanks Coach Ray for your great mentoring and helping me improve and managed to race at 50 like a 32 year old.“
+Thanks, Coach Ray for your great mentoring and for helping me improve and managed to race at 50 like a 32-year-old.“

 – Robert St-Denis